Benchmarks over four decades of service

 1996 –Grey Bears purchases the recycling property (lot #3), creating space to separate the brown bag program from the recycling center.
 The first contract with the County is signed to run the recycling center at the Buena Vista Landfill.

 2000 – Grey Bears board of directors collaborates with the County Board of Supervisors to operate the Chanticleer Avenue public recycling center.

 2004 – Santa Cruz Composting Pilot Program is installed at Grey Bears for the County with the purchase of four Earth Tubs to capture and compost program food waste.

 2006 – Computer lab is created with 10 workstations, high-speed internet and screen-shot wall projector.
 Free, low-cost and by-donation classes offered to seniors in computers, Spanish, cooking, Taiko drumming and exercise.

+2007 – Thrift store continues to expand adding more space for housewares and a furniture warehouse.
 Commercial kitchen facilities are upgraded.
 Hot lunches continue to be served Monday through Friday for 50 staff and volunteers.

 2008 – Board approves purchase of 10,000 square foot building adjacent to Lot 3 at 2608 Chanticleer envisioning future home of food distribution facility.